 Any costs relating to airport taxes or air passenger duty

 The excess you need to pay to make your claim

 Read the full list of exclusions detailed in the travel insurance policy before you get a quote, otherwise, you may not be covered when you need it most.

 Contact your travel advisor to cancel your travel arrangements, this could include:

 Your travel advisor will be able to tell you if they can issue you with a full refund, but many have terms and conditions to avoid doing this.
 Find out what your rights to a refund on your holiday are here.

-To claim you will need to provide evidence to your insurance company, including:
+To claim, you will need to provide evidence to your insurance company, including:

-Cancellation invoice and any unused tickets
+Cancellation invoices and any unused tickets

 Any other documents that support your claim

-If you cutting your holiday short you will need to contact your insurer immediately before you make any arrangements to return home.
+If you are cutting your holiday short you will need to contact your insurer immediately before you make any arrangements to return home.